 4. Canon EOS M3 – This is the BTS and video camera.
 A great little camera for video but I rarely shoot stills with it.

-All I want a camera to do is work and get out of my way the 5D II does just that and provides enough resolution for any work and larger prints, they also shoot great 1080p video.
+All I want a camera to do is work and get out of my way, the 5D II does just that and provides enough resolution for most work and they also shoot great 1080p video.

-If I was to mention the one thing that I love about the 5D II the most it would be the sensor, there is just something about the color it produces and the way it handles skin tones.
-The only camera that I have worked with that has better color is the Canon 5Ds but that thing is £2000 which translates to NOPE.
+If I was to mention the one thing that I love about the 5D II the most it would be the sensor, there is just something about the colour it produces and the way it handles skin tones.
+The only camera that I have worked with that has better colour is the Canon 5Ds but that thing is £2000 which translates to NOPE.

 The Fuji X100 is the original one and it’s the one camera that I love and hate at the same time, it’s a great camera but it’s a fussy bugger at times.
-Not a quick to use as the 5D II’s or as accurate focus wise but what it does bring is great files, great color and the ability to sneak those candid moments without people knowing you are around.
+Not as quick to use as the 5D II’s or as accurate focus wise but what it does bring is great files, great colour, 1/1000th sec sync and the ability to sneak those candid moments without people knowing you are around.

-The Canon EOS M3 is the replacement for my video camera of old (Canon 60D and it’s been great for BTS & tutorial video content production.
-It shoots great looking 1080p video, provided a flip up screen as well as HYBRID CMOS AF III which makes things easier when setting up by yourself.
-The video AF is not as good as the bodies with Dual Pixel AF but it gets the job done.
-I rarely shoot stills with this camera as the 5DII’s offer far better IQ but no wand again it will get used for a BTS image.
+The Canon EOS M3 is the replacement for my video camera of old (Canon 60D) and it’s been great for BTS & tutorial video content production.
+It shoots great looking 1080p video, provides a flip up screen and HYBRID CMOS AF III which makes things easier when setting up by yourself.
+The video AF is not as good as the bodies with Dual Pixel AF but it gets the job done for now.
+I rarely shoot stills with this camera as the 5DII’s offer far better IQ but now and again it will get used for a BTS image.

-I am looking to add a 3rd DSLR to the kit this year.
-This body will be the backup to the backup as my main 5DII will be going in for a service soon and the current backup won’t be far behind it.
+I am looking to add a 3rd DSLR to the kit this year., this body will be the backup to the backup as my main 5DII will be going in for a service soon with the current backup not be far behind it.
 Basically, I don’t want to ever turn up to any job with less than 2 cameras… clients don’t like the My Camera Broke excuse.

 All the lenses that I buy and work with are Canon and I won’t buy any others for one simple reason.